Depart home for Cape Town, South Africa

 Take to the skies in a “Flight of the Angels” helicopter ride over Victoria Falls

 Experience a once-in-a-lifetime “Flight of Angels” helicopter ride right over Victoria Falls.
 The helipad is just two miles from the hotel and you’ll soon be sky-high watching the Zambezi River flow to the edge of Victoria Falls, creating the widest curtain of falling water in the world.
+Lunch will be served at your lodge today.

 The rest of the day is at leisure, with dinner at the lodge.